hello-nrfcloud/backend/features/DeviceConfiguration.feature.md

 ## Turn the LED on

-Given this nRF Cloud API is queued for a
-`PATCH /v1/devices/${fingerprint_deviceId}/state` request
+Given this nRF Cloud API request is queued for a `PATCH /v1/devices/${fingerprint_deviceId}/state` request

 ```